bezant-developers/bezant-chaincode-samples-node/simple-acl/README.md

 ## Function explanation

-1. put and get
-   sets key as the invoker's address in put function, and no parameters in get function. parses the invoker's address from the certificate and use it.
+1. sets key as the invoker's address in put function, and no parameters in get function. parses the invoker's address from the certificate and use it.

 ``put``